Louisa Moritz: Professional life

 Unable to speak English when she first moved to the United States in 1960, Moritz started acting in commercials in the 1960s.
 Her first film was The Man from O.R.G.Y. in 1970.
 In 1982, Moritz had a role in The Last American Virgin as Carmela.
 Moritz generally played ditzy blondes, appearing in numerous films, of which the best known was One Flew Over the Cuckoo's Nest in 1975 as the prostitute Rose, and in TV shows, including Happy Days, M*A*S*H, and Love, American Style, where she was a regular.

 Moritz later studied law at the University of West Los Angeles and Abraham Lincoln University.
 She was admitted to the California Bar in 2004.
 According to her publicist, she was at the top of her class and won the American Jurisprudence Bancroft Whitney Prize for Contracts.

-On June 25, 2015, Moritz was suspended from the State Bar of California.
+On June 25, 2015, Moritz was suspended from the State Bar of California for failing to provide certain quarterly reports.
 On October 1, 2017, she was disbarred for failure to comply with terms set out in her previous disciplinary actions and to respond to the California Bar.

 Moritz also invested in real estate, owning a hotel in Beverly Hills that she renamed the Beverly Hills St. Moritz, and produced self-defense programs for TV.